mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ![autoplay inline mute fill loop](assets/navigation-fullscreen-cover.mov)
 ![autoplay inline mute fill loop](assets/navigation-popover.mov)

-^ So, I personally think that drill downs, sheets, full screen covers, and popovers are all forms of navigation.
+^ So, I personally think that all of these things are forms of navigation.

 ^ And I think there are even more out there.
 I would even classify tab views as navigation, and even alerts and action sheets as navigation.